Code-Institute-Submissions/reececilon-Project-1.0/README.md

 <img src="assets/images/lighthouse.png" alt="Image of lighthouse score for Stargazing site" width="650px" height="300px">

 - Lighthouse was run for the other pages of this site, but were not included as only the score on the performance varied by approximately 2% for the gallery and sign up pages.

+## Unfixed Bugs
+- No unfixed bugs

+# Deployment
+This site was deployed on GitHub Pages.
+The steps to deploy the site are shown below:
+- In the GitHub repository for the project, locate the settings tab,
+- From the menu left of this, select the pages tab,
+- Under the source section, select the main branch from the drop down menu and save,
+- A live link will then be provided for the website.
+\
+\
+The link for this project can be found here - [Stargazing](https://reececilon.github.io/Project-1.0/)